-Objective: To plan the EIT Awards which reward successful EIT innovations, entrepreneurial start-ups, graduates from EIT labelled education programmes and outstanding women from the EIT Knowledge Innovation Community, to showcase EIT success stories and to enhance awareness about the EIT.
+Objective: To implement the EIT Awards which reward successful EIT innovations, entrepreneurial startups, graduates from EIT labelled education programmes and outstanding women from the EIT Knowledge Innovation Community, to showcase EIT success stories and to enhance awareness about the EIT.

-The next edition of the EIT Awards will be organised in 2022 to increase opportunities for targeted communication opportunities and interaction and exchange of ideas with the broader innovation ecosystems in Europe and stakeholders and will showcase EIT success stories and will further enhance awareness about the EIT.
-The EIT Awards be one element of a larger EIT event and will comprise five main categories: EIT Venture, EIT CHANGE, EIT Innovators, EIT Women Leadership, and EIT Public (Citizen) Award.
+The 2021 EIT Awards will be organised in the second half of the year to increase opportunities for targeted communication opportunities and interaction and exchange of ideas with the broader innovation ecosystems in Europe and stakeholders and will showcase EIT success stories and will further enhance awareness about the EIT.
+The 2021 EIT Awards will comprise five main categories: EIT Venture, EIT CHANGE, EIT Innovators, EIT Woman Leadership & Entrepreneurship, and EIT Public (Citizen) Award.
 The objectives of each of the EIT Awards are the following:

-- The EIT Venture Award puts the spotlight on successful entrepreneurial start-ups that have been supported by the innovation communities through dedicated business creation or business development processes. - The EIT CHANGE Award celebrates graduates of EIT-labelled education programmes who spur innovation and entrepreneurship and bring about a change in the areas of climate change, digitalisation, energy, health, food and raw materials addressed by the EIT and its innovation communities. - The EIT Innovators Award recognises innovation teams composed of individuals from our innovation communities that have developed a product, service or process with a high potential for societal and economic impact. - The EIT Women Leadership Award recognize the outstanding work and achievements of a woman from our innovation communities. - The EIT Public Award recognizes the public (citizen) recognition of the overall excellence, and innovativeness of a European innovator.
+- The EIT Venture Award puts the spotlight on successful entrepreneurial start-ups that have been supported by the innovation communities through dedicated business creation or business development processes. - The EIT CHANGE Award celebrates graduates of EIT-labelled education programmes who spur innovation and entrepreneurship and bring about a change in the areas of climate change, digitalisation, energy, health, food and raw materials addressed by the EIT and its innovation communities. - The EIT Innovators Award recognises innovation teams composed of individuals from our innovation communities that have developed a product, service or process with a high potential for societal and economic impact. - The EIT Woman Leadership & Entrepreneurship Award recognize the outstanding work and achievements of a woman from our innovation communities. - The EIT Public Award recognizes the public (citizen) recognition of the overall excellence, and innovativeness of a European innovator.

-The implementation of the EIT Awards will comprise the preparation of nominees for the pitching sessions, the set-up of a high-level jury for each Award category, the organisation of the Award Ceremony as one element of a larger EIT event, and the implementation of a monetary prize (1st, 2nd and 3rd) per category.
+The implementation of the 2021 EIT Awards will comprise a promotional campaign, the preparation of nominees for the pitching sessions, the set-up of a high-level jury for each Award category, the organisation of the Award Ceremony, and the implementation of a monetary prize for one winner per category.
 The prizes for the EIT Award winners will be as follows:

-PRIZES EIT Venture Award EIT CHANGE Award EIT Innovators Award EIT Woman Leadership & Entrepreneurship EIT Public (Citizen) Award A European-wide promotion of their bu ısinesses and the prero gative to use the label "El T Venture/ CHANGE/ Innovators/ Women Leadership /I Public Award Winner " i n their profiling and marl keting activities EIT Financial EIT Financial EIT Financial EIT Financial No EIT Financial contribution of contribution of contribution of contribution of contribution EUR 80,000 (50k EUR 80,000 (50k EUR 80,000 (50k for EUR 80,000 (50k for for the winner, for the winner, the winner, and the winner, and then and then 20k and and then 20k and then 20k and 10k 20k and 10k 10k respectively 10k respectively respectively for the respectively for the for the second for the second second and third second and third and third place) and third place) place) place)
+PRIZES EIT Venture Award EIT CHANGE Award EIT Innovators Award EIT Woman Leadership & Entrepreneurship EIT Public (Citizen) Award A European-wide promotion of their bu ısinesses and the prero gative to use the label "Ei T Venture/ CHANGE/ Innovators/Woman Leadership & Entrep reneurship/Public Awar rd Winner 2021" in their p profiling and marketing activities EIT Financial EIT Financial EIT Financial EIT Financial No EIT Financial contribution of contribution of contribution of contribution of contribution EUR 80,000 (50k EUR 80,000 (50k EUR 80,000 (50k for EUR 80,000 (50k for for the winner, for the winner, the winner, and the winner, and then and then 20k and and then 20k and then 20k and 10k 20k and 10k 10k respectively 10k respectively respectively for the respectively for the for the second for the second second and third second and third and third place) and third place) place) place)

-During 2021, the preparations for the EIT Awards post 2022 will start.
+Also during 2021, the preparations for the 2022 EIT Awards will start, including the launch of the competition in the five aforementioned categories.

-Preparation of the EIT Awards process Timely implementation of the EIT Awards in 2022 Winners of all five categories awarded in 2022 Five 2022 EIT Awards winners Preparation of the post 2022 EIT Awards Timely launch of the preparation for the post 2022 EIT Awards competition Preparations for the post 2022 EIT Awards competition started by Q4 2021 Concept note drafted and approved
+Organisation of the 2021 EIT Awards process Timely implementation of the 2021 EIT Awards 2021 winners of all five categories awarded in 2021 Five 2021 EIT Awards winners Preparation of the 2022 EIT Awards Timely launch of the preparation for the 2022 EIT Awards competition Preparations for the 2022 EIT Awards competition started by Q4 2021 Concept note drafted and approved